oskarhenriksson/toric-vertically-parametrized-systems/results/legend.md

 ## Basic information about the network
 * `ID` is the name of the network in the BioModels database.
 * `OriginallyMassAction` is true if the network is registered with mass-action kinetics in BioModels (regardless of this, we use mass-action kinetics for our analysis).
-* `NumberReactions` is the number of reactions after irrelevant species (that do not participate in any reactions) have been removed.
 * `IrrelevantSpecies` is a list of those species that does not participate in any reaction (and therefore is ignored in our analysis).
 * `NumberOfSpecies` is the number of species of the network (after removing the irrelevant ones).
-* `NumberOfReactions` is the number of reactions.
+* `NumberOfReactions` is the number of reactions after irrelevant species (that do not participate in any reactions) have been removed.
 * `Consistent` is true if the network is consistent (i.e., admits positive steady states for some choice of rate constants).
 * `Nondegenerate` is true if the (vertically parametrized) steady state system admits a nondegenerate zero.